blakeb211/circlesim/README.md

 # 2d game to go inside of larger 3d viewer
+* Add quit action to the 3d version
-* Polish the 3d version
+* Add 3d controls for the 3d version
-    * render threehats
-    * vary colors and materials
 * add intermediate locations for more fluid movement
 * Make it beautiful and post